 A long line of federal cases has approved hospital payment to physicians for goodwill.
 The actual payment for goodwill can be a material portion of the purchase price for your practice.
 The range of goodwill payments varies by specialty and geography, but is almost always a material part of the total consideration for the practice.

 Many physicians leave the private practice of medicine because they are weary of the constant need to monitor their productivity in order to assure a reasonable income.
 The idea of a guaranteed salary from the hospital holds enormous appeal.
 However, these physicians frequently execute employment agreements that pay them a salary for a brief period, and then compensate them purely (or mostly) based on productivity.
+If you are unsure about the compensation, get a MGMA compensation analysis.

 Hospitals, if pressed, will generally guarantee salary for a reasonable period of time (up to three years if they really want your practice).